Expulsion from the United Nations: The "two Chinas" dispute

-Proposed expulsion of Russia
+Proposed expulsions

+Russian Federation (2022)

-After the Russian invasion of Ukraine in 2022 and adoption of General Assembly Resolution ES-11/1, the presence of Russia in the United Nations Security Council has been questioned.
-Although the membership of the Union of Soviet Socialist Republics, the predecessor to Russia, is enshrined in Article 23 of the United Nations Charter and its veto power cannot be revoked because of Article 27 of the Charter, some have argued that Russia could not veto a resolution proposing its expulsion under Article 6 of the Charter because Article 27 obliges members of the Security Council to abstain from voting in certain disputes to which they are a party.
+After the Russian invasion of Ukraine in 2022 and adoption of General Assembly Resolution ES-11/1, the presence of Russia in the UN Security Council has been questioned.
+Although the membership of the Soviet Union, whose legal status Russia inherited, is enshrined in Article 23 of the UN Charter and its veto power cannot be revoked because of Article 27 of the Charter, some have argued that Russia could not veto a resolution proposing its expulsion under Article 6 of the Charter because Article 27 obliges members of the Security Council to abstain from voting in certain disputes to which they are a party.
 That provision, however, only applies to decisions of the Security Council under Chapter VI and Article 52(3) of the Charter, not to expulsions.
-Since Russia would presumably veto its own expulsion, the issue of any potential expulsion of Russia from the United Nations is therefore moot.
+Since Russia would presumably veto its own expulsion, the issue of any potential expulsion of Russia from the UN is therefore moot.

-Proposed expulsion of Israel
+State of Israel (2024)

-On November 4, 2024, amidst the Gaza war, Malaysia said it was developing a proposal to expel Israel from the United Nations.
+On 4 November 2024, Malaysia stated that it would seek legal proceedings to have Israel expelled from the UN amidst the Gaza war.